lukechn99/github-quickstart/4061/ch2programs.md

 }
 ```

-### Program scoping
+## Program scoping
 ```
-static int foo;		// can only be accessed globally in this file int foo;			// can be accessed globally by any linked file
+static int foo;		// can only be accessed globally in this file int foo;		// can be accessed globally by any linked file extern int baz;		// using extern is a promise that baz is allocated elsewhere... what?
+			// when baz IS defined, it must be defined without static so
+			// that it can be accessed in the first function
 ```

+## Error Handling